Azure/fleet/docs/troubleshooting/README.md

   - Check to see if `ClusterResourcePlacementApplied` condition is set to `unknown`, `false` or `true`.
   - If it's set to `unknown`, please wait as the resources are still being applied to the member cluster (if it's stuck in unknown state for a while, please raise a github issue as it's an unexpected behavior).
   - If it's set to `false`, check this [question](#how-can-i-debug-when-my-crp-clusterresourceplacementapplied-condition-is-set-to--false--).
   - If it's set to `true`, check to see if the resource exists on the hub cluster.
-The `ClusterResourcePlacementApplied` condition is set to `true` if the resource doesn't exist on the hub.

 We can also take a look at the `placementStatuses` section in `ClusterResourcePlacement` status for that particular cluster.
 In `placementStatuses` we would find `failedPlacements` section which should have the reasons as to why resources failed to apply.